Laafayeette/readmetestttt/README.md

     ```
     psql -U postgres
     ```
+  - You may be asked to enter password.
+If you don't have one yet, press enter to skip.
-  - After connecting to PostgreSQL, create a new database using SQL commands.
+  - After connecting to PostgreSQL, create a new database using the following SQL command.
+    ```
+    CREATE DATABASE database_name;
+    ```